 - Big cavity connected with a small bronchus

 NOTE- CONDITIONS ASSOCIATED WITH BRONCHIAL BREATH SOUNDS WILL PRODUCE QUANTITATIVE INCREASE IN VOCAL RESONANCE (BRONCHOPHONY, AEGOPHONY, WHISPERING PECTORILOQUY).

 Bronchovesicular Breath Sounds

-Bronchovesicular breath sounds Definition- These are a mixture of Bronchial breath sound during expiration and Vesicular breath sound during inspiration, with no gap in between the inspiration and expiration.
+Bronchovesicular breath sounds Definition- These are a mixture of Bronchial breath sounds during expiration and Vesicular breath sound during inspiration, with no gap between the inspiration and expiration.

-Classical sites for hearing Bronchovesicular breath sounds- Right infra-clavicular area (trachea is in direct contact with lungs on right side) and Inter-scapular area at back (root of lung)
+Classical sites for hearing Bronchovesicular breath sounds- Right infra-clavicular area (trachea is in direct contact with lungs on the right side) and Inter-scapular area at back (the root of the lung)

-Clinical associations- Consolidation (pneumonia) in resolution stage, Partial collapse of lung, Cavity in lung.
+Clinical associations- Consolidation (pneumonia) in the resolution stage, Partial collapse of the lung, Cavity in the lung.